Mdsomratakbor/Github-Tutorial/Git Pull.md

 <img src="https://wac-cdn.atlassian.com/dam/jcr:b3a663dc-1985-40df-b0a5-c6bcbacd71af/bubble%20diagram-02.svg?cdnVersion=1109" alt="" class="lozad">

 In the above diagram, we can see the new commit H. This commit is a new merge commit that contains the contents of remote A-B-C commits and has a combined log message.
 This example is one of a few git pull merging strategies.
 A --rebase option can be passed to git pull to use a rebase merging strategy instead of a merge commit.
 The next example will demonstrate how a rebase pull works.
 Assume that we are at a starting point of our first diagram, and we have executed git pull --rebase.

+### Common Options

+**git pull "remote"**

+`Fetch the specified remote’s copy of the current branch and immediately merge it into the local copy.
+This is the same as git fetch <remote> followed by git merge origin/<current-branch>.`

+**git pull --no-commit "remote"**

+`Similar to the default invocation, fetches the remote content but does not create a new merge commit.`